Catherine Fonck

-Catherine Fonck (born 22 September 1968) is a nephrologist and Belgian politician.
+Catherine Fonck (born 22 September 1968) is a Belgian nephrologist and politician.
 She is presently a member of the Centre démocrate humaniste (cdH).

 Early life and education

-Fonck was born in Ciney, located in the Province of Namur, within the Wallonia region of Belgium.
+Fonck was born in Ciney, located in the province of Namur, within the Wallonia region of Belgium.

 She graduated from the Catholic University of Louvain in 1993 with a medical degree.

 Career

 Specializing in internal medicine and nephrology, she initially worked at the Cliniques Universitaires Saint-Luc in Brussels and later at the St. Elizabeth Maternity and Clinic in Namur.

 Fonck married Jacques Doyen.
 She held the position of Minister for Children, Youth Assistance, and Health in the French Community of Belgium from 2004 to 2009.
 Additionally, she served as Secretary of State for Environment and Secretary of State for Institutional Reforms in the federal caretaker government in 2014.
 Presently, she serves as the cdH group leader in the Chamber of Representatives since 13 October 2014.